Yealink T56A: Reliability, Embodied

 As with all Yealink devices, setting up the T56A for work is easy.
 Users don’t need to be all that tech-savvy to do it.
 By simply following the step-by-step guide provided in the user manual, everyone can do it in minutes.

 But the best is yet to come with the Teams IP version.
-Because with it, configuring the phone is now as easy as users inputting their Office365 credentials.
+Because of it, configuring the phone is now as easy as users inputting their Office365 credentials.

 The menu design is very minimalistic.
 It has a handful of components, all of them just a click away.